alanaalfeche/python-sandbox/README.md

-# My solutions to all Rosalind Problem
+# My solutions to Rosalind Problems

 Rosalind is a platform for learning bioinformatics and programming through problem solving.

 Link: http://rosalind.info/problems/list-view/